Piour/piour-cozy-owm/README.md

 # Changelog

+* v0.2 : use owm on server (client use causes https/http mixin)
 * v0.1 : display weather for current day and the next 5 days

 # Tools & resources used

 * weather data from OpenWeatherMap, http://openweathermap.org/
 * icons from ~d3stroy, http://d3stroy.deviantart.com/art/SILq-Weather-Icons-356609017

 # About Cozy